paulgmiller/zebu/readme.md

 ## e2e test. !!!
 * Create a new account
 * register a dns name
-* follow johnwilkes.northbriton.net and some imported rss fee.d
+* follow johnwilkes.northbriton.net and some imported rss feed

 ## parallize fetching.